powercodeacademy/phrg-intro-to-ruby-console-with-objects/README.md

   * returns **all** of the course instances
 * Course.find_by_subject(subject)
   * given a string of the subject, returns the **first course** whose subject matches
+* Course.all_subjects
+  * returns a collection of all the subjects of all courses, without duplications
+* Course#class_list
+  * returns a collection of the full names of each student enrolled in the given course

 ### `Enrollment`